Knitsley

-It is situated a short distance to the south of the town of Consett.
 There is a pub (some way outside of the village) called The Old Mill.
 A telephone box once existed at the end of Hownsgill drive but this was removed many years ago due to lack of use.

-A railway station existed until 1964 when cutbacks in the railway system dramatically reduced rail services in Britain.
+The railway station serving the North Eastern Railway was opened in 1862.
+It existed until 1964 when cutbacks in the railway system dramatically reduced rail services in Britain.
+The old railway line is now part of the Lanchester Valley Railway Path.